umarcor/osvb/doc/intro/model.rst

 layers explicitly to match the OSVB Model.
 In fact, the OSVB Model is largely based on the expected outcome of reworking pyIPCMI.

-Those modules are being reworked under the umbrella of Electronic Design Automation Abstraction (EDAA or EDA²):
+Those modules are being reworked under the umbrella of `Electronic Design Automation Abstraction (EDAA or EDA²) <https://github.com/edaa-org>`__:

 .. figure:: ../_static/logo/edaa_banner.svg
   :alt: Electronic Design Automation Abstraction (EDAA).